Sickle Cell Disease / Sickle Cell Trait

 CDC statistics for the U.S. are as follows:

-Having the trait means you carry only one sickle gene and you do not have the disease.
+Having the trait means you carry only one sickle cell gene and you do not have the disease.
 Sickle cell trait will not turn into the disease and usually you won’t feel sick.
 However, it is possible to have symptoms of the disease under extreme conditions of physical stress or low oxygen levels.
 In some cases, people with the trait have gotten very sick or even died during rigorous exercise or sports.
 There are precautions you can take to avoid this, so be sure to speak with your health care provider about risk factors.

 Precautions for People with Traits